Eyexpo enters into new dimensions with help of the ISI grant

 Vivian: Logan recruited me as a speaker for an SFU Student Marketing Association event where he was the Corporate Relations Coordinator.
 I was very impressed with how well executed and professional this event was.
 Logan and I stayed in touch and a few months later we had a marketing project where we needed additional support and I thought he would be a good fit.

-Q: How has hiring a student helped your tech A company initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model.?
+Q: How has hiring a student helped your tech startup?

 Vivian: Logan contributions have helped many areas of Eyexpo grow.
 In two months, Logan was able to recruit and form genuine relationships with over 700 content creators across North America.
 This community Logan built is so invaluable to our company.
 Logan’s impactful contributions lead us to hire him on for a part-time basis the following semester, while he completes his degree.